zkmkarlsruhe/serial-button-osc/README.md

 * pd/recvclient.pd: Pure Data patch which receives OSC messages

 Start the recv client and serial-button-osc.
-Pressing the button should result in a message receive event and a vitual button flash in the pd patch.
+Pressing the button should result in a message receive event and a virtual button flash in the pd patch.

 Checking Serial Connection
 --------------------------